muasiq/grit/exampleSite/content/english/faq/_index.md

 {{< faq "I need something unique, Can you make it?" >}}

 We do provide customized solutions according to your needs.
-You can set up a meeting with us for consulting and you can assure you of an efficient solution.
+You can set up a meeting with us for consulting and we can assure you of an efficient solution.

 {{</ faq >}}

 {{< faq "Is there any documentation and support?" >}}

-We have documentations for all our products and we do provide all types of supports whether it's cloud support or physical maintenance.
+We have documentation for all our products and we do provide all types of supports whether it's cloud support or physical maintenance.

 {{</ faq >}}